 Speckhardt suggests that the manner in which an atheist arrived at atheism predicts how he or she approaches the holiday season.

 Unfortunately, most of these holidays also have deep religious connections.
-And depending on how nontheists came to exclude an intervening god from their worldview, some would rather forget those religious connections, and others even find them to be unpalatable.He goes on to describe various pathways to atheism and then suggests that those who became atheists suddenly as a result of being harmed by religion may have "…an animosity toward religion that makes participating in religious rituals unpleasant…" He might be right.
+And depending on how nontheists came to exclude an intervening god from their worldview, some would rather forget those religious connections, and others even find them to be unpalatable.He goes on to describe various pathways to atheism and suggests that those who became atheists suddenly as a result of being harmed by religion may have "…an animosity toward religion that makes participating in religious rituals unpleasant…" He might be right.
 There are also those of us who became atheists gradually and simply do not have any interest in such holidays, but we do not seem to be on Speckhardt's radar.

 Where Speckhardt loses me is his suggestion that we need some sort of atheist alternative to Christmas "that avoids unnecessary dogma and rigid rituals."
 Isn't this how most atheists who celebrate Christmas do so?
 Of those of you who do celebrate Christmas, how many of you do it with a whole lot of dogma and religious rituals?
 My guess is that almost none of you do this.
 So why would you need an alternative holiday?
 Why not just keep celebrating Christmas free from religion like you are now?